 to avoid failure.
-This is particularly important between all the stakeholders involved in the release process to avoid failure.
+This is particularly important between all the stakeholders participating in the release process.
 If you have never simultaneously released a multilingual product or website, solicit the advice of professional translation service providers.
 They know what to look for and what to avoid.

-4. Make the translation process a transparent closed-loop
+#4 Make the translation process a transparent closed-loop